Honey Lemon Salmon

 Plate of kale quinoa salad topped with honey lemon salmon

 If you’re like most home cooks, you stay away from cooking fish at home for fear of making it too dry or getting a fishy taste.
-But this Honey Lemon Salmon recipe might be just what you need.
-It’s pretty much a fool proof method of cooking salmon on the stovetop with only a handful of ingredients.
+But this lemon honey salmon might be just what you need!
+It’s pretty much a foolproof method of cooking salmon on the stovetop with only a handful of ingredients, resulting in golden and caramelized salmon with a tender, flaky interior.

-This method works with as little ingredients as salmon, salt, pepper and olive oil.
+This cooking method works with as few ingredients as salmon, salt, pepper, and olive oil.
 But I’ve added a sweet and tangy honey lemon sauce to make it a little more special.
 Still, the technique is the same and adaptable for any other sauces or seasonings you’d like.
-Once you cook the salmon, serve it with any sides or on top of a salad like I did.

 Ingredients to make the recipe including salmon, lemon, honey, coconut oil, along with kale, quinoa, cherries and feta cheese for the salad